KieronJones/Uni-of-York-Computer-Science/README.md

 # Uni-of-York-Computer-Science

-This repository is a collection of all the coding based practicals from the first 2 years of my Computer Science Degree at the University of York
+This repository is a collection of all the coding based practicals from the first 2 years of my Computer Science Degree at the University of York.

+The module names are as following:

 Year 1: